1.1.Dimensions and Shipping

 Red wigglers go in the compost tube, and earthworms go in the soil column.
 You may release them anywhere on the tower and they will eventually make it to where they will do their best work.

-Castings: Worm castings are basically worm poop and known also as “finished compost”.
-They may be used as a soil amendment.
+Castings: The finished product of vermicomposting.
+These are worm castings otherwise known as “Black Gold”.
+Black Gold is prized by gardeners around the globe.
+Castings may be used as a soil amendment.
 Worm castings should only be 10-20% of the overall soil mix.

-Browns: Browns include well-dried leaves and grasses, as well as shredded brown cardboard paper.
-This serves as bedding for the worms, but also becomes a food source, since it gradually breaks down.
-Bedding is another name for browns.
+Browns: Browns include well-dried leaves, grasses, as well as finely shredded brown cardboard and paper.
+This serves as bedding for the worms, but also becomes a food source, since it gradually breaks down over time.
+Bedding is just another name for browns.

 Here are a few tips for feeding the worms in your Garden Tower 2™.

-The leading cause of death to worms by beginners is overfeeding, which is caused by excess moisture and water.
+The leading cause of death to worms by beginners is overfeeding, which is often caused by excess moisture, lack of oxygen, excessive temperature and acidity.
 The worms can’t keep up with the food supply.
 This causes their food to turn sour, acquire a nasty smell, and blocks oxygen from penetrating the compost.

 Do not stuff the compost column, as good air circulation is important to the worms’ well-being.
-Overfeeding invites unwanted pests into your worm bin.
+Overfeeding invites unwanted pests into your worm bin and your yard.

 Generally, the worm bin will receive enough moisture from the food you put in.
 There is no need to ever water directly into the compost column.

-The wetness or dryness of a tower will vary from day to day.
+The dampness or dryness of the tower can vary from day to day.
 This is okay.
 You may not see worms.
 This is fine, as worms are good at hiding.
-They will move out of the compost column if they do not like the conditions, but they will move back in as soon as a balance is re-established.
+They will move out of the compost column if they do not like the conditions, but they will move back in as soon as a balance is restored.

 Compost performance will vary with the temperature.
 Worms will love your indoor Garden Tower 2™ habitat.
 Their activity, however, is directly related to temperature.
 Only add kitchen scraps as more space is generated within the composting column.